mhansen/graphviz-docs/content/en/docs/attrs/height.md

 types:
 - double
 used_by: "N"
+description: Height of node, in inches
 ---
-Height of node, in inches.

 This is taken as the initial, minimum height of the node.
 If [`fixedsize`]({{< ref "fixedsize.md" >}}) is true, this will be the final height of the